MicrosoftDocs/power-automate-docs/articles/minit/process-map.md

 # Process map overview

-A process map represents the behavior of a process captured in data by means of activities and directed edges.
+A process map provides a view of the activities performed in a process and their sessions.
+It represents the behavior of the process captured in data by means of activities and directed edges.

-The displayed process map corresponds with the mining result of the process.
-It reflects filter settings above the data, and the chosen frequency or time metrics.
+The process map corresponds with the mining result of the process.
+It reflects filter settings above the data, and the chosen frequency, or time metrics.
 When you apply filters, mining is performed again, metrics are recalculated, and a new process map is generated.

 ## Process map nodes